Safeguarding Children Policy

 7. Bullying

+We recognise and endorse The FA’s identification of bullying as a form of abuse.
+Bullying of any kind is not tolerated.
 If bullying is reported, it will be addressed promptly and seriously.
 Serious cases may be referred to the County FA Welfare Officer.
+Please see our club Anti Bullying Policy found with the Policies and Forms section of our website.

 8. Respect Codes of Conduct